-Must the trader view his/her trading as a “business” to be successful?
+Must the trader view his/her trading like a “business” to be successful?

 Absolutely.
 This is true on many different levels.
-Psychologically, if it is not a business, then it must be “play.”
+Psychologically, if it is not treated seriously, then it must be “play.”
 Play is

 wonderful, however, you tend to do foolish things during “play.”
 You can pretend, you can be someone you are not, you can afford

 to be emotional, both exuberance and depression.
 None of these things are winning traits in trading.
-It must be a business.
+It must be treated like a serious venture.

-You must realize that there will be business losses, business profits, business taxes, business expenses.
+You must realize that there will be trading losses, trading profits, trading taxes, trading expenses.
 If you are not

-organized, punctual, determined and aggressive, your business will fail – trading, selling ice cream or writing software.
+organized, punctual, determined and aggressive, your venture will fail – trading, selling ice cream or writing software.
 Because

 of my psychological makeup, I need to trade on a floor.
-I need to “go to work.”
 While this is not necessary for all, and in fact

 many successful traders do trade remotely, shielded from the “noise,” I have learned, however, that for “Mike” to work well, I